straightchlorine/awesomewm-basileia/README.md

 <a name="installation"></a>
 ### Installation

-Installation is very straightforward, the only thing you need to do is to clone this repository to `~/.config/awesome`
+After installing the required pieces of software, you just need to clone this repository to `~/.config/awesome`.
-folder:
    ```sh
    git clone https://github.com/straightchlorine/awesomewm-basileia.git ~/.config/awesome
    ```